DrAnaconda/ASM/readme.md

 Use path to define where located images for 'ScreenShotsFilesService' within your environment

-# Other technical stuff and other things
+# Other technical stuff and other things (skip if don't want to do changes)

 Projects:
 1. ASM.ApiServices.
 This project have modules which is consumed by WebApi project / controllers